Symbol based Convergence Analysis in Block Multigrid Methods with Applications for Stokes Problems: Saddle-point matrices stemming from the Stokes equation

 \subsection{A TGM for a Finite Element discretization of the Stokes problem}

 The weak form of \eqref{eq:thegeneralproblem} is given by

 where

 Higher order elements are needed for the discretization of the velocities $\mathbf{u}$ than for the discretization of the pressure $p$, e.g., Q2-Q1 Taylor-Hood-elements.
-Alternatively, linear elements can be used for the displacement but using a subdivision of the element, corresponding to a 2-times finer---or once refined---mesh for the displacements.
-We choose the latter approach that is often called Q1-iso-Q2/Q1 \cite{MR1115205}.
+Alternatively, linear elements can be used for the {velocities} but using a subdivision of the element, corresponding to a 2-times finer---or once refined---mesh for the {velocities}.
+We choose the latter approach that is often called Q1-iso-Q2/Q1 \cite[ {Section VI.6}]{MR1115205}.
 The properties of the system matrix are similar to those of the system matrix produced by Q2-Q1 elements.
-The advantage of using Q1-iso-Q2/Q1 is that the discrete operator representing $a$ is more sparse than that for Q2-Q1 and thus cheaper to apply.
-The resulting algebraic system of equations given by
+The advantage of using Q1-iso-Q2/Q1 is that the discrete operator representing $a$ is more sparse than that for Q2-Q1 and thus cheaper to apply. {We consider uniform discretization with same numbers of points in both directions $x$ and $y$ equals to $n$. } The resulting algebraic system of equations is given by

 where $A_x,A_y \in \mathbb{R}^{4n^2\times 4n^2}$ and $B_x, B_y \in \mathbb{R}^{4n^2\times n^2}$, so $N = 9n^2$.
 In particular, the matrices $A_x$ and $A_y$ are non-negative and they are a permutation of $4\times 4$ block bi-level Toeplitz matrices with partial dimension $n$.
 Precisely, let $\mathbf{e}_i$ be the $i$th column of the identity matrix of size $4n^2$, we can define a proper $4n^2\times 4n^2$ permutation matrix, $\Pi_4=[P_1|P_2|\dots|P_4]$, $P_l\in \mathbb{R}^{4n^2\times n^2},\, l=1,\dots,4$, such that the $k$th column of $P_l,\, l=1,\dots,4$, is $e_{l+4(k-1)}$.
 The matrix $\Pi_4$ transforms the matrix ${A_x}$ into the following a $4\times 4$ block bi-level Toeplitz matrix